GeyserCustomModelData/HowTo/README.md

   }
 }
 ```
 4. Inside texture data, you can add your items.
-The texture name must match the name that you set in your mappings.
+The texture name and path must match the name that you set in your mappings.
 ```json
 "my_item": {
     "textures": [